chain4travel/camino-docs/docs/camino-messenger/introduction.md

   H --> J[End]
 ```

-Finally there is an extensive section of error messages so that adequate follow-up can be designed in the workflow for when something goes wrong.
+There will be an extensive section of error messages so that adequate follow-up can be designed in the workflow for when something goes wrong.
 But also to make extensive partner performance visible and troubleshooting of under performing flows easily possible.

 ## The importance of standardization

 When a Tour Operator or an Online Travel Agent has multiple providers for different products, it would be great if with one implementation of a Message Type, like for example "Accommodation", all hotel providers can be connected with the same implementation.
 Of course one provider might support a feature and another supplier supports another feature.
 For example supplier 1 supports sorting by distance to a POI, where supplier 2 supports selection of products via a polygon of geo coordinates.
 On the distributor side this then requires an implementation of rules for features to use or not use for the different suppliers for the same product.
 Another example is the implementation of the NDC standard in the airline industry.
-Would it no be great if with one implementation we can book flights with all connected airlines on the Camino Messenger? or for a channel manager to distribute their hotels to all their distribution partners with just one implementation to the Camino Messenger?
+Would it not be great if with one implementation we can book flights with all connected airlines on the Camino Messenger?
+Or for a channel manager to distribute their hotels to all their distribution partners with just one implementation to the Camino Messenger?

 ### Fields